 The pledge includes denouncing GOTV efforts that pay workers, no campaigning on HHA property, donating away all monies received from Raia and related entities, as well as holding other candidates running to the same standards.

-1st Ward Councilman Mike DeFusco, who is seeking re-election in November and donated $9,400 in campaign contributions from Raia after he was convicted, was not amused by the pledge, noting that it’s disingenuous given that the opposition slate will accept “dark money” in this election.
+1st Ward Councilman Mike DeFusco, who is seeking re-election in November and donated $9,400 in campaign contributions from Raia following his conviction, was not amused by the pledge, noting that it’s disingenuous given that the opposition slate will accept “dark money” in this election.

 “It’s absolutely absurd for a slate of candidates to preach about running a clean campaign when they’re being supported by a dark money super PAC poised to spend over $150,000 to influence our local elections,” DeFusco said in statement.